 For the burger mix

-- If you are using canned black beans there is nothing to do for this step.
+- If you are using canned black beans there is nothing to do for this step, except drain off the water.
 If you are using dried black beans, cook them until soft.
 For cooking instructions, see How to Cook Beans From Scratch.

 - Meanwhile, in a small skillet, heat another half tablespoon of olive oil.
 Add the garlic, onion, carrot, red pepper flakes, and salt, and cook over medium heat until softened (about 5 minutes).